Hussain (Millin Centre Learning Hub)

 Will Benson (Manager, Kids Kabin)

-Success 4 all has had Summer Schools at Kids Kabin over the last 4 years.
+Success4All has had Summer Schools at Kids Kabin for over 4 years.
 These weeks have provided fun, varied and challenging activities for children and young people from a wide range of ethnic and cultural backgrounds.
 The young people who have taken part have spoken about learning new skills and understanding more about other cultures

 and people.
 A key strength of these Summer Schools is the central involvement of volunteers who plan and run all the activities.
 Their energy and enthusiasm is a key factor in making the week a success.